ansible/ansible-documentation/docs/docsite/rst/getting_started/get_started_ansible.rst

 Start automating with Ansible
 *****************************

-Get started with Ansible by creating an automation project, build an inventory, and creating a "Hello World" playbook.
+Get started with Ansible by creating an automation project, building an inventory, and creating a "Hello World" playbook.

 #.
 Install Ansible.